Omkar-Pawde/AMAZON_CLONE_project/README.md

 # AMAZON_CLONE_project
-I have created amazon clone using pure html and css
+I have created amazon clone using pure html and css.